 Covent Gardens – Your favourite open air destination in Central London had a makeover.
 Covent Gardens is offering so many outdoor options to dine alfresco – from pop-up restaurants to food trucks.
 Kick start the summer with a three week long Rosé Festival at Covent Gardens now – 6 June 2021.
 Learn more via this link!

-London Eye reopens on 17 May.
-Rediscover this iconic 360-degree view of the London’s skyline.
+London Eye – Rediscover this iconic 360-degree view of the London’s skyline.
 Know Before You Go: Tickets must be pre-booked online, site is cashless, guests must wear a face-covering and capacity per pod has been reduced.
 More details here

 Rediscover the history of the famous Tower Bridge – reopening on 17 May.
 Plus your instagram feed is missing this popular icon.
 Know Before You Go: A one-way route has been put in place.
 You will start your visit at the North Tower, then walk across the iconic glass floor to the South Tower.
 Cashless site, pre-book tickets online, face mask is required, and reduced group size.
 More details here

-The Tower of London will open on the 19 May, welcoming visitors Wednesdays – Sundays, including all outdoor areas.
+The Tower of London is welcoming visitors Wednesdays – Sundays, including all outdoor areas.
 Explore her Majesty’s 1000 year-old fortress and see the crown jewels, line of Kings, and the White Tower.
 Know Before You Go: Number of visitors at one time have been reduced.
 Tickets and arrival time must be booked online, in advance.
 One-way visitor routes.
 More details here

 Kensington Palace is welcoming visitors Wednesdays – Sundays.
 Travel back in time by exploring the birthplace of Queen Victoria and former home of Princess Diana.
 New Exhibition: Royal Style in the Making featuring Princess Diana’s wedding dress.
 From 3 June 2021 – 2 January 2022.
 Know Before You Go: Book your tickets in advance online.
 More details here

-Madame Tussauds London will reopen on 17 May.
-Go rub shoulders with Royalty and take a selfie with your favourite celebrities from here and across the pond.
+Madame Tussauds London – Go rub shoulders with Royalty and take a selfie with your favourite celebrities from here and across the pond.
 Know Before You Go: Pre-book your ticket and time slot online.
 Cashless site.
 Face mask is required.
 More details here

 The Victoria & Albert Museum is now open with two new exhibitions: Alice: Curiouser and Curiouser – showcasing the evolution of Alice’s Adventure in Wonderland in the Sainsbury Gallery.
 Runs from 22 May – 31 Dec 2021.
 Tickets: £20, and Epic Iran – exploring 5000 years of art, design and culture of Iran.
 Starts 29 May – Tickets: £18.
 Know Before You Go: Timed tickets must be booked online.
 Face masks are required in building.
 More details here